SorensenUCSC/CSE110A-sp2022/references.md

 classes: wide
 ---

-I will update these references as the course progresses with additional resources that you might find helpful.
+I will update these references as the course progresses.
 Please let me know if there's anything you'd like me to include!

 ### Textbooks

-I do not require that you have a physical textbook for this class, however there are some that we will use extensively.
-Each are available online from the UCSC library.
+I will not require you to purchase any textbook for this class.
+However, I will be drawing from several of them throughout the quarter.

-* The main book we will use is [The Art of Multiprocessor Programming](https://ucsc.primo.exlibrisgroup.com/permalink/01CDL_SCR_INST/15r5l0d/alma9914804965806531).
-* For those of you who have not taken CSE 120, you may find [Computer Architecture: A Quantitative Approach](https://ucsc.primo.exlibrisgroup.com/permalink/01CDL_SCR_INST/15r5l0d/alma9981331999103126) helpful.
-Chapter 2 deals with the memory hierarchy and Chapter 3 deals with hardware for instruction level parallelism.
-* For more information on GPU computing, I recommend [CUDA by Example](https://ucsc.primo.exlibrisgroup.com/permalink/01CDL_SCR_INST/ojisf2/cdi_askewsholts_vlebooks_9780132180139).
+Our main text book is [Engineering: A Compiler](https://www.amazon.com/Engineering-Compiler-Keith-Cooper/dp/012088478X) or EAC.
+The university library has online copies of [EAC available](https://ucsc.primo.exlibrisgroup.com/permalink/01CDL_SCR_INST/1jiojor/alma9914646210706531).

+I will also draw from the classic [Dragon Book](https://www.amazon.com/Compilers-Principles-Techniques-Tools-2nd/dp/0321486811#ace-g6796040015).
+There is no library online source available, but there may be other ways to obtain electronic copies of this book.